MusicPlayerDaemon/ncmpc/doc/index.rst

 :command:`screen-list = SCREEN1 SCREEN2...` - A list of screens to
 cycle through when using the previous/next screen commands.
-Valid choices, if enabled at compile time, are playlist, browse, artist, help, search, song, keydef, lyrics, outputs, and chat.
+Valid choices, if enabled at compile time, are playlist, browse, library, help, search, song, keydef, lyrics, outputs, and chat.

 :command:`search-mode = MODE` - Default search mode for the search